CRI-Biocore/scRNA-2025-Workshop3/README.md

 2. **Integration of Multiple Samples** using anchor-based integration, which aligns shared cell types across datasets.

 These steps enable downstream analyses such as clustering, differential expression, and trajectory inference across combined datasets.
-The execution code is accessible at [06-normalization-integration.md](./docs/06-normalization-integration.md)
+The execution code is accessible at **[Section 6: Normalization and Integration (06-normalization-integration.md)](./docs/06-normalization-integration.md)**

 ---